THE MAVERICK PROGRAM

 All prospective Wranglers must complete a semester long program called the “Maverick Program”.
 We seek young men who display leadership, a commitment to service, scholarship, athletic ability, and the willingness to accept a challenge.

 As a Maverick, you will be given weekly responsibilities which you are expected to complete both individually and as a class.
 These responsibilities include weekly meetings, community service, study hours, getting to know the individuals of the organization one-on-one, and a rigorous workout program designed to strengthen your mind and body.
 The Maverick Program is difficult to complete but extremely rewarding.

 While the program is both physically and mentally taxing, rest assured that every individual is treated with the utmost respect.
-Maverick candidates will never be asked to do anything humiliating, degrading, or harmful to themselves or others.
-We take pride in our actions and expect Maverick candidates to do the same.
+Mavericks will never be asked to do anything humiliating, degrading, or harmful to themselves or others.
+We take pride in our actions and expect Mavericks to do the same.
 Our 30 year history shows that Maverick classes stick together.
 Upon completion of the Maverick semester you and your fellow Maverick brothers will share a bond for life.
 These men and the rest of the Wrangler body will be there to support you in the toughest of times and celebrate with you in the best of times.
 It truly is an experience unlike any other.

 Mavericks is more than a club or a resume builder.
 Mavericks requires grit and determination, but if you’re willing to accept the challenge, you’ll be satisfied in more ways than you ever thought possible.

 Join our mailing list for updates on recruitment

 We host events called "Smokers" each semester that offer recruits an opportunity to connect with the actives.
 The smokers will take place at the following time and place: